lquatrin/i3d21/assignment_7.md

 ### Batched Rendering

-Using the **look_at_view_transform** method, it is possible to create a batch of different cameras to visualize the mesh at different viewpoints, by passing a 1D tensor with different values:
+Using the **look_at_view_transform** method [3], it is possible to create a batch of different cameras to visualize the mesh at different viewpoints, by passing a 1D tensor with different values:

 ![Batch of cows](data/imgs/a7/3_0.png)